-Pricing Date Shares Issued ^(A) Net Proceeds
+Pricing Date Pricing Date Shares Issued (A) Net Proceeds Pricing Date Shares Issued (A) Net Proceeds

+As of December 31, 2021

+As of December 31, 2021

-As of December 31, 2021 64,759,200 \$ 1,282,734
+As of December 31, 2021

-February 2022 ^(B) 68,817 1,426
+February 2022 (B)

-March 2022 6,494,155 133,845
+March 2022

-June 2022 2,750,000 53,653
+June 2022

-August 2022 ^(B) 271,641 5,300
+August 2022(b)

-As of December 31, 2023 and March 31, 2024 74,343,813 \$ 1,476,958
+As of December 31, 2023 and March 31, 2024

+As of December 31, 2023 and June 30, 2024

-(A) Excludes 955,743 net shares of common stock issued to-date in connection with vested restricted stock units.
+(A) Excludes 955,743 975,091 net shares of common stock issued to-date in connection with vested restricted stock units.
 (B) Represents shares issued under the ATM.

-In March and June of 2022, KREF issued 6,494,155 and 2,750,000 shares of common stock, respectively, in separate underwritten offerings each of which included the partial exercise of the underwriters' option to purchase additional shares of common stock, and received net proceeds after underwriting discounts and commissions of \$ 133.8 million and \$ 53.7 million, respectively.
+In March and June of 2022, KREF issued 6,494,155 and 2,750,000 shares of common stock, respectively, in separate underwritten offerings each of which included the partial exercise of the underwriters' option to purchase additional shares of common stock, and received net proceeds after underwriting discounts and commissions of \$133.8 million and \$53.7 million, respectively.

-During the three months ended March 31, 2024 and 2023, no shares of common stock were issued related to the vesting of restricted stock units.
+During the ~~three~~ six months ended March 31, 2024 June 30, 2024 and 2023, no 19,348 and 11,050 shares of common stock were issued related to the vesting of restricted stock units.
 Upon any payment of shares as a result of restricted stock unit vesting, the related tax withholding obligation will generally be satisfied by KREF, reducing the number of shares to be delivered by a number of shares necessary to satisfy the related applicable tax withholding obligation.
 Refer to Note 11 for further detail.

-Of the 75,299,556 common shares KREF issued, there were 69,313,860 common shares outstanding as of March 31, 2024, which included 955,743 net shares of common stock issued in connection with vested restricted stock units and was net of 5,985,696 common shares repurchased.
+Of the 75,299,556 in June 2024, KREF retired 5,985,696 shares of repurchased common stock.
+As of June 30, 2024, there were 69,333,208 common shares issued there were 69,313,860 common shares and outstanding, as of March 31, 2024, which included 955,743 975,091 net shares of common stock issued in connection with vested restricted stock units and was net of 5,985,696 common shares repurchased units.

-KKR and affiliates beneficially owned 10,000,001 shares, or 14.4 % of KREF's outstanding common stock as of March 31, 2024 and December 31, 2023.
+KKR and affiliates beneficially owned 10,000,001 shares, or 14.4% of KREF's outstanding common stock as of March 31, 2024 June 30, 2024 and December 31, 2023.

-Share Repurchase Program - Under KREF's current share repurchase program, which has no expiration date, KREF may repurchase up to an aggregate of \$ 100.0 million of its common stock effective as of February 3, 2023, of which up to \$ 50.0 million may be repurchased under a pre-set trading plan meeting the requirements of Rule 10b5-1 under the Exchange Act, and provide for repurchases of common stock when the market price per share is below book value per share (calculated in accordance with GAAP as of the end of the most recent quarterly period for which financial statements are available), and the remaining \$ 50.0 million may be used for repurchases in the open market, pursuant to pre-set trading plans meeting the requirements of Rule 10b5-1 under the Exchange Act, in privately negotiated transactions or otherwise.
+Share Repurchase Program - Under KREF's current share repurchase program, which has no expiration date, KREF may repurchase up to an aggregate of \$100.0 million of its common stock effective as of February 3, 2023, of which up to \$50.0 million may be repurchased under a pre-set trading plan meeting the requirements of Rule 10b5-1 under the Exchange Act, and provide for repurchases of common stock when the market price per share is below book value per share (calculated in accordance with GAAP as of the end of the most recent quarterly period for which financial statements are available), and the remaining \$50.0 million may be used for repurchases in the open market, pursuant to pre-set trading plans meeting the requirements of Rule 10b5-1 under the Exchange Act, in privately negotiated transactions or otherwise.
 The timing, manner, price and amount of any common stock repurchases will be determined by KREF in its discretion and will depend on a variety of factors, including legal requirements, price, liquidity and economic considerations, and market conditions.
 The program does not require KREF to repurchase any specific number of shares of common stock.
 The program does not have an expiration date and may be suspended, modified or discontinued at any time.

-During the three months ended March 31, 2024, KREF did not repurchase any of its common stock under the repurchase program.
-As of March 31, 2024, KREF had \$ 100.0 million of remaining capacity to repurchase shares under the program.
+During the ~~three~~ six months ended March 31, 2024 June 30, 2024, KREF did not repurchase any of its common stock under the repurchase program.
+As of March 31, 2024 June 30, 2024, KREF had \$100.0 million of remaining capacity to repurchase shares under the program.